Two mothers, one preventable infection

 Neither Thembalami nor her daughter were tested for GBS, nor was she given a conclusive explanation of what had happened.

 Reagan, who had become lethargic and was not eating, was transferred to a larger hospital, Albany Med, where he started having seizures in Amanda’s arms.
-The doctors took him from her and intubated him to give him antibiotics; he was eventually diagnosed with bacterial meningitis and sepsis, which bloated his face and entire body.
+The doctors took him from her and intubated him to give him antibiotics; he was eventually diagnosed with bacterial meningitis and sepsis, as a result of group B strep, which bloated his face and entire body.
 Amanda and Brandon were told that Reagan had significant brain damage to both hemispheres.
 A doctor listed all of the activities he would likely have trouble with: walking, talking, seeing, and hearing.
 “Literally, everything,” Amanda says.

 When the family finally left the hospital, they took home more than 1,000 pages of medical records, along with coolers of antibiotics to administer to Reagan through an IV.
-Brandon operated the IV because Amanda, who blamed herself for infecting her son with GBS, was afraid she might make a mistake and accidentally harm him.
+Brandon operated the IV because Amanda, who blamed herself for infecting her son with group B strep, was afraid she might make a mistake and accidentally harm him.

 Amanda took the next three years off from work to manage Reagan’s care, which included as many as 30 therapy and doctor appointments a month.
-She wishes she’d known more about GBS—that she had been given a brochure about how to spot symptoms and react quickly.
+She wishes she’d known more about group B strep during pregnancy—that she had been given a brochure about how to spot signs of infection and react quickly.
 She began advocating to have brochures about GBS at her local hospital, and the family has raised tens of thousands of dollars for Group B Strep International, a support network for affected families.
-A maternal vaccine, she says, would be critical for people who are infected but give birth before they can receive antibiotics, or for those who test negative at 35 weeks but become positive in the remaining weeks before birth.
+A maternal vaccine for group B strep, she says, would be critical for people who have a strep infection but give birth before they can receive treatment with antibiotics, or for those who test negative at 35 weeks but become positive in the remaining weeks before birth.

 Reagan’s vision is still slightly impaired, and he has experienced some developmental delays, but in many other ways he is a thriving six-year-old boy.
 He builds elaborate structures with his magnetized blocks, loves corn dogs and broccoli, and enjoys coloring with chalk in the driveway alongside his little sister Lanie.
 He often tells Lanie and Amanda how beautiful they are.
 Amanda feels lucky that they had access to so many resources and specialists, and good health insurance that covered Reagan’s care.
 But she gives most of the credit to Reagan himself.
 “He beat the odds like crazy,” she says.